 - An Italian limited liability company can be registered within 5 weeks with 1 director and 1 shareholder, who can be of any nationality.
-The minimum paid-up share capital required is €10,000 and our Clients do not need to travel to complete engagement;
+The minimum paid-up share capital required has been lowered to just €1 in 2017, and our Clients do not need to travel to complete engagement.

-- The Italian government offers several business incentives including:
+- The Italian government offers several business incentives, including:

 - Italy-based companies can carry forward their business losses indefinitely, for up to 80% of the year’s taxable income;

 - Resident businesses investing in qualified R&D startups benefit from a tax credit of up to €1.8 million if they hold their participation for two years;

 - Businesses investing in priority areas will receive incentives including government grants and low interest loans covering up to 60% of an SME’s initial investment value, with a €200,000 cap over three years;